ansible/ansible/docs/docsite/rst/scenario_guides/guide_vultr.rst

 -----------------

 Ansible provides a dynamic inventory plugin for `Vultr <https://www.vultr.com>`_.
-The configuration process is exactly the same as the one for the modules.
+The configuration process is exactly the same as for the modules.

 To be able to use it you need to enable it first by specifying the following in the ``ansible.cfg`` file: